sharON

 Jakub Janiszewski

-GAME FOR METROPOLIS – WHAT BUSINESS MODELS WILL WORK IN THE CITIES OF THE FUTURE?
+THE GAME FOR THE METROPOLIS – WHICH BUSINESS MODELS WILL WORK IN THE CITIES OF THE FUTURE?

-Increasing mobility is one of the main challenges that both metropolises and smaller cities have been facing for years in order to become sustainable, competitive places for their citizens to live.
-Many Polish cities cannot cope with increasing car traffic, inefficient public transport and the effects of poor urban planning.
-The effects of these problems are felt in the form of smog, hours spent in traffic jams and seen in the infamous statistics of road accidents.
+Increasing mobility is one of the main challenges that both metropolises and smaller towns have been facing for years to become sustainable, competitive places to live for their residents.
+Many Polish cities cannot cope with the increasing car traffic, inefficient public transport and the effects of poor spatial planning.
+The effects of these problems are felt in the form of smog, hours spent in traffic jams and we can see in the inglorious statistics of road accidents.

-A chance for improvement of this situation experts see in the development of new technologies, business models and economic and urban trends associated with the concept of smart city.
-We are already seeing a growing presence of alternative transportation models based on mobile applications on the streets of our cities.
-However, in order to take full advantage of smart city opportunities, cities must make an effort to create intelligent transportation systems that make transportation safe, fast, cheap, and environmentally sound.
-Are our local governments, businesses, including the startup ecosystem ready for this?
-We would like to discuss this problem with you on October 29th in DELab UW!
+Experts see the opportunity to improve this situation in the development of new technologies, business models and economic and urban trends related to the concept of smart cities.
+Today, we can already see the growing presence of alternative transport models based on mobile applications on the streets of our cities.
+However, in order to fully use the opportunities arising from smart cities, cities must make an effort to create intelligent transport systems that will make communication safe, fast, cheap and safe for the environment.
+Are our local authorities, businesses, including the startup ecosystem, ready for this?
+We would like to discuss this issue with you on October 29 at DELab UW!

-The result of ourmeeting, we will start working on recommendations regarding the development of mobility issues in Polish cities.
-We will present these recommendations to representatives of Warsaw authorities and the central government during the next debate at the end of November.
+The result of our meeting will be the commencement of work on recommendations regarding shaping issues related to mobility in Polish cities.
+We will present these recommendations to representatives of the Warsaw authorities and the central authorities during the next debate at the end of November.

-We would like to invite to the meeting both entrepreneurs from industries related to the concept of smart city and sharing economy business models as well as citizens interested in the development of our city.
+We invite to the meeting both entrepreneurs from industries related to the smart city concept and sharing economy business models, as well as residents interested in the development of our city.

 Marcin Korolec

-Lawyer, long-time government employee.
-He was the Government Commissioner for Climate Policy, and for two years served as Minister of the Environment
+Lawyer, long-time employee of the state administration.
+He was the Government's Plenipotentiary for Climate Policy, and for two years he served as the Minister of the Environment.

-Local government official with several years of experience, director of the Warsaw City Roads Management Board and Plenipotentiary of the Mayor of Warsaw for cycling transport.
+A local government official with over a dozen years of experience, director of the Warsaw Municipal Roads Authority and Plenipotentiary of the Mayor of Warsaw for bicycle transport.

 EY

-Development leader for energy and media services in Central, Eastern and Southeastern Europe and Central Asia
+Leader in the development of energy and media services in Central, Eastern and South-Eastern Europe and Central Asia

 Bartosz Kwiatkowski

 CEO of driv2e, a platform for managing electric car charging services.
-Expert in innovation and energy market, co-author of the PwC report „(Co)divide and rule”.
+Expert in innovation and the energy market, co-author of the PwC report "(Co)Share and Conquer"

 Bartosz Dominiak